-Curriculum Writing Math and ELA
+Regional Curriculum Writing Math and ELA

-This service is intended to assist districts in writing curriculum K-12 that aligns with NYS Common Core Learning Standards.
+This service is intended to assist districts in writing curriculum K-12 that aligns with NYS Next Generation Learning Standards.
 Best practice in curriculum design is utilized at Monroe 2-Orleans BOCES.
-Collaborative curriculum development is available, as is BOCES 2 development and writing of documents for districts.
-The goal of these writings is to develop flexible, responsive documents that ensure coverage of key content and skills while providing maximum opportunities to incorporate resources and teaching strategies that meet the needs of diverse learners.
+Collaborative curriculum development is available, as is the development and writing of Curriculum documents for districts by instructional specialists at Monroe 2-Orleans BOCES.
+The goal is to develop flexible, responsive documents that ensure coverage of key content and skills while providing maximum opportunities to incorporate resources and teaching strategies that meet the needs of diverse learners.

-Unit cost: \$810/district
+Unit cost: \$825/district